danielbeach/datahobbit/README.md

+Here's an updated version of the README to include Parquet support:

+---

-# datahobbit - CSV Generator
+# datahobbit - CSV or Parquet Generator

-A Rust command-line tool that generates CSV files with synthetic data based on a provided JSON schema.
-It supports custom delimiters, displays a progress bar during generation, and efficiently handles large datasets using parallel processing.
+A Rust command-line tool that generates CSV or Parquet files with synthetic data based on a provided JSON schema.
+It supports custom delimiters for CSV, displays a progress bar during generation, and efficiently handles large datasets using parallel processing.

 ## Table of Contents